apollographql/apollo/docs/source/tutorial/local-state.md

       authorization: localStorage.getItem('token'),
     },
   }),
-  storeInitializers: {
+  initializers: {
     isLoggedIn: () => !!localStorage.getItem('token'),
     cartItems: () => [],
   },
 });
 ```

-These `storeInitializers` will be called as soon as `ApolloClient` is created.
+These `initializers` will be called as soon as `ApolloClient` is created.
 They will also run if the store is reset.

 Now that we've added default state to the Apollo cache, let's learn how to query local data from within our React components.